Linaro/lava/proxy.rst

 * cache_dir ufs /var/spool/squid 30720 16 256

+  Mandatory option, please modify 30720 to an available size.

   There can be several cache directories on different disk, but it's better not use RAID on the cache directories, it's recommended by Squid: The Definitive Guide that it will always degrades fs performance for squid.
 30720 is the